-Keywords: Educational Management, Higher Productivity, Colleges of Education, Staff Performance
+Keywords: Educational Management, Higher Productivity, Colleges of Education, Staff Performance.

 Introduction

 National development in Nigeria depends on education as a fundamental facilitation tool, while productivity ensures efficient, objective-based work completion in educational institutions and other organisations alike.
-The development of all human civilisation and every aspect of human advancement begins with education, since this process shapes complete individuals.
+The development of all human civilisation and every aspect of human advancement begins with education since this process shapes complete individuals.
 Education equips individuals with knowledge, skills, and critical thinking abilities.
 It fosters intellectual development, enabling people to understand and analyse their surroundings effectively (Jones, 2020).
 Education serves as a transformative tool that depends on the curriculum for its implementation in reaching academic goals (Osah & Ohia, 2018).
 The achievement of goals becomes possible only after finishing all work tasks.
 The educational institution exists to support schools in developing efficient teaching methods and learning experiences.
 The educational system of Nigeria requires qualified academic personnel who maintain flexibility and hold proper knowledge to work effectively in basic and post-basic educational settings.
 The systems contain two primary elements of productivity increase: human resources, together with non-human components.
 Any organisation depends on human resources for independent work, while non-human systems inside education colleges also need support to operate.
 The achievement of any higher education institution's objectives and philosophy, together with its vision and mission, depends on effective and efficient administrative delivery.
 The institution succeeds and grows as a result of proper administrative leadership.
-The success of administrators depends mainly on having both high-quality human resources together with sufficient materials (Ahaotu & Ogunode, 2021).
+The success of administrators depends mainly on having high-quality human resources together with sufficient materials (Ahaotu & Ogunode, 2021).
 Educational management is a process that basically relies on professional and expert governance and management processes.
-It has become an integral part of the new organisation and market orientation of the institutions, which can lead them to successful achievement of the set goals and the performance of their core business on modern bases (Mendador & Baguio, 2024).
-Educational management principles require a revitalisation process which partners available resources to create productivity increases when inputs and throughputs, and outputs, and feedback processes properly (Egbebi & Harbau, 2019).
+It has become an integral part of the new organisation and market orientation of the institutions, which can lead them to the successful achievement of the set goals and the performance of their core business on a modern basis (Mendador & Baguio, 2024).
+Educational management principles require a revitalisation process in which partners available resources to create productivity increase when inputs throughputs, and outputs, and feedback processes are properly (Egbebi & Harbau, 2019).
 The financial resource functions as both an essential element and is limited by governmental and other funding sources.
 Production levels in the educational sector demonstrate their effectiveness through this indicator.
 Since February 14, 2022, the Academic Personnel Union of Universities in Nigeria has enforced a schoolwide blackout that has resulted in no output or productivity from students and educational staff.
 The governmental conflict with the union produced this condition.
 Practical educational resources designed for college leadership and staff members, as well as faculty and both teaching and non-teaching employees and groundskeepers, together with entry staff and school prefects and student bodies, serve educational purposes within the institution (Ahaotu & Ogunode, 2021).
 The school premises contain various clusters of classrooms and restroom facilities with school vans and football fields beside school buses and chalkboards, and tables, together with transport networks as well as other amenities.
 The school possesses an insufficient amount of shared resources at present because specific assets are unavailable, and others need money for acquiring new equipment, while particular areas require maintenance, and additional resources need fix-up work.
 This development necessitates the theme of the current conversation (Ahaotu & Ogunode, 2021).

 The paper examined the revitalisation of educational management for higher productivity in Colleges of Education as an essential ingredient for enhancing staff performance.
 However, the study was discussed under the following subheadings: